kingh0730/build_from_the_stack/idiosyncrasies_chatgpt.md

 ```

 - Classification: idiosyncratic
-- Reason: The function _translate is specific to a particular library or framework.
-It utilizes the QtGui.QApplication.translate function to perform translation of text within a GUI application.
-The parameters context, text, and disambig are used as arguments for the translation.
+- Reason: The function `_translate` is specific to a particular library or framework.
+It utilizes the `QtGui.QApplication.translate` function to perform translation of text within a GUI application.
+The parameters `context`, `text`, and `disambig` are used as arguments for the translation.
 The specific functionality and usage of this function are dependent on the context and conventions of the library it belongs to.
 Therefore, it is idiosyncratic and not generalizable to other contexts or applications.

 ---